The Vermont Statutes Online

 (1) No property already appropriated to public use shall be so taken except to the extent and for the purposes permitted by sections 110 through 124 of this title.

 (2) No facility for the generation, transmission, or distribution of electric power and energy owned by any person shall be so taken except for the purpose of acquiring property or rights in it in order to permit the crossing of existing transmission or distribution facilities.
-Any taking under sections 110 through 124 of this title shall be governed by the provisions of these sections which are applicable to public utilities.
+Any taking under sections 110 through 124 of this title shall be governed by the provisions of these sections that are applicable to public utilities.

 (3) No site for a project for which any utility had filed an application for a preliminary permit or a license from the Federal Energy Regulatory Commission on or before November 1, 1977 shall be so taken until such time, if ever, that the application is denied, and no further renewals or appeals are available to the utility, or the utility abandons its application, permit, or license.
 (Added 1979, No. 78, § 3.)

-• § 5015.
+§ 5015.
 Tax exemption

 (a) All bonds or notes issued under this chapter are issued by a body corporate and politic of this State and for an essential public and governmental purpose.
 Those bonds and notes, and the interest on them and the income from them, including any profit on their sale, and all activities of the Authority and fees, charges, funds, revenues, incomes, and other monies of the Authority whether or not pledged or available to pay or secure the payment of those bonds or notes, or interest on them, are exempt from all taxation, franchise fees, or special assessments of whatever kind except for transfer, inheritance, and estate taxes.